Updated: Feb 4, 2020

 Close-ended mutual funds have a fixed maturity period.
 Investors can put in their money only during the launch of the fund i.e. in the new fund offer (NFO) period.

 Capital protection: The key objective of such a scheme is to protect the principal amount and at the same time, deliver reasonable returns.
-These funds invest in fixed income and high quality securities with a marginal investment in equities.
+These funds invest in fixed income and high-quality securities with a marginal investment in the equities.
 They mature along with the scheme’s maturity period.

 Fixed maturity plans (FMPs): As the name suggests, FMPs are mutual funds having a fixed maturity period.
 FMPs are usually made up of debt instruments that mature at the time of maturity of the scheme.
-They earn through the interest component—also known as coupons—of securities on the portfolio.
-FMPs are normally managed passively i.e. there are no active trading of debt instruments in portfolio.
+They earn through the interest component also known as coupons of securities on the portfolio.
+FMPs are normally managed passively i.e. there is no active trading of debt instruments in the portfolio.
 Expenses charged on the scheme, hence, are usually lesser than the actively managed schemes.

 What is net asset value (NAV)?